 The preparation of financial statements requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Company accounting policies.
-Critical judgements have been applied to these financial statements and are summarised in note 3.
+No critical judgements have been applied to these financial statements.